Several campgrounds in Santa Fe National Forest to remain closed

-Santa Fe National Forest will keep several camping and picnic sites closed through July to comply with the state's COVID-19 restrictions.
+Santa Fe National Forest will keep several camping and picnic sites closed through July to comply with the state’s public health restrictions.

 The order, which takes effect Saturday, will extend closures until July 31 for four recreation sites to prevent mass gatherings and limit the spread of the novel coronavirus, which causes COVID-19.